-We advise that you read this section carefully as it contains important information about the University's policies and procedures with regard to non-Payment of tuition fees for postgraduate research students from academic year 2022-2023
+We advise that you read this section carefully as it contains important information about the University's policies and procedures regarding non-Payment of tuition fees for postgraduate research students from academic year 2023 -24

-- 1. Students are persons registered on to any programme of study at the university or at one of its partners where the University of Greenwich is responsible for the collection of the tuition fee. - 2.
-Tuition fee debt is an outstanding payment owed to the university in respect of tuition fees, this includes but is not limited to: - An outstanding tuition fee payment from a previous year or programme of study; - Non-payment of tuition fees for the current year, which have has not been paid by an agreed (instalment) date:
+Students are people registered on to any programme of study at the university or at one of its partners where the University of Greenwich is responsible for the collection of the tuition fee.

+Tuition fee debt is an outstanding payment owed to the university in respect of tuition fees, this includes but is not limited to:

+- An outstanding tuition fee payment from a previous year or programme of study; - Non-payment of tuition fees for the current year, which have had not been paid by an agreed (instalment) date:

-3. Non-payment of fees includes but is not limited to:
+Non-payment of fees includes but is not limited to:

-- Failure to make payments on a due date; - Payments made which are subsequently not honoured or are reclaimed; for example when a cheque has been written to us and the bank cannot pay the university the money as there were not enough funds in the account. - Where payments have been made or are due to be made, for example by a sponsor or student support or student loan provider, and either of the following circumstances apply: - the payments are not made by a due date, - where the payment(s) have been made, they are insufficient to cover the tuition fees due or where they are subsequently withdrawn by the provider; - Where a student has applied to a student support provider but has failed to provide the necessary documentation to the provider and/or does not supply the university with adequate information to substantiate that their application is still being assessed: - Where a student registers under the provisions for students waiting for a decision from a UK government support provider and they are subsequently not eligible for support; - Where funding is re-assessed and reclaimed by Student Finance England (SFE), SFE EU Team or devolved regional equivalent.
+- Failure to make payments on a due date; - Payments made which are subsequently not honoured or are reclaimed; for example when the bank cannot pay the university the money as there were not enough funds in the account. - Where payments have been made or are due to be made, for example by a sponsor or student support or student loan provider, and either of the following circumstances apply: - The payments are not made by a due date, - Where the payment(s) have been made, they are insufficient to cover the tuition fees due or where they are subsequently withdrawn by the provider; - Where a student has applied to a student support provider but has failed to provide the necessary documentation to the provider and/or does not supply the university with adequate information to substantiate that their application is still being assessed: - Where a student registers under the provisions for students waiting for a decision from a UK government support provider and they are subsequently not eligible for support;

-3.4 This policy explains the sanctions:
+This policy explains the sanctions:

-- Which are applied to students' accounts in the event of the non-payment of tuition fees; - Where students have received support from a funding provider and due to previous study the university would not normally expect them to be eligible for such funds; - Where a process required as part of students' application for funds (for example, US Federal Aid) has not been completed.
+- Which are applied to students' accounts in the event of the non-payment of tuition fees: - Where students have received support from a funding provider and due to previous study the university would not normally expect them to be eligible for such funds; - Where a process required as part of students' application for funds (for example, US Federal Aid) has not been completed.

-6. Students with unforeseen circumstances
+Students with unforeseen circumstances

 Students who are experiencing unforeseen financial difficulties in paying their tuition fees after they have registered onto the programme for that academic year should seek help at the earliest possible opportunity.
 We can then discuss what your options may be and see if there is assistance that can be provided to you.
-You can also contact your Students' Union for advice if you are experiencing financial difficulties (please see section 5 Financial Support and Advice).
+You can also contact your Students' Union for advice if you are experiencing financial difficulties